pdb2aln.RdExtract sequence from a PDB object and align it to an existing multiple sequence alignment that you wish keep intact.

 are stored in the output list (see below 'Value' section).
 This feature

-is better illustrated in the function pdb2aln.ind
+is better illustrated in the function pdb2aln.ind, which

-and directly returns atom selections given a set of
+calls pdb2aln and directly returns atom selections given a set of

 alignment positions.
-(See pdb2aln.ind
+(See pdb2aln.ind for details. )

-is provided, the function will do pairwise alignment
+When aln.id is provided, the function will do pairwise alignment

-between the sequence from pdb
+between the sequence from pdb and the sequence in aln

-.
+with id matching aln.id.
 This is the best way to use the

 function if the protein has an identical or very similar sequence

-to one of the sequences in aln
+to one of the sequences in aln.

 Return a list object of the class 'fasta' containing three components: